Bay Roberts RCMP responds to report of driver passed out behind wheel, wanted man arrested - NTV

 Bay Roberts RCMP responds to report of driver passed out behind wheel, wanted man arrested

-A man wanted by the Royal Newfoundland Constabulary in Conception Bay South was arrested by Bay Roberts RCMP early Wednesday morning, after a concerned citizen reported someone that appeared to be unconscious behind the wheel.
+A man wanted by the Royal Newfoundland Constabulary in Conception Bay South was arrested by Bay Roberts RCMP this week, after a concerned citizen reported someone that appeared to be unconscious behind the wheel.

 At approximately 7:05 a.m. on Oct.
 6, Bay Roberts RCMP responded to a report from a passerby who spotted an unknown male, possibly unconscious and in distress, behind the wheel of a pickup truck on an off-ramp from the Veteran’s Memorial Highway to Roaches Line.